Tokaj (Slovakia)

 Tokaj wine region (Vinohradnícka oblasť Tokaj) is a wine-growing region located in south-eastern Slovakia and north-eastern Hungary.
-The two vine-growing areas were once part of greater Tokaj wine region (also Tokaj-Hegyalja wine region or Tokaj-Hegyalja) of the Kingdom of Hungary.
+The two vine-growing areas were once part of the greater Tokaj wine region (also Tokaj-Hegyalja wine region or Tokaj-Hegyalja) of the Kingdom of Hungary.

-Following the Treaty of Trianon a smaller part (3 villages and about 175 hectares of vineyards) became part of Czechoslovakia, and after 1993 Slovakia.
+Following the Treaty of Trianon, a smaller part (3 villages and about 175 hectares of vineyards) became part of Czechoslovakia, and after 1993, Slovakia.
 The majority of the region (around 28 communities and some 5,500 hectares of vineyards) remained part of Hungary.

-Nowadays, the Slovak part of Tokaj wine region comprises 7 communities and approximately 908 hectares of vineyards.
-Under current EU legislation, the vintners in the Slovak wine region of Tokaj may use the Tokaj label (or Tokajský/-á/-é which means “of Tokaj” in Slovak).
+Nowadays, the Slovak part of the Tokaj wine region comprises 7 communities and approximately 908 hectares of vineyards.
+Under the current EU legislation, the vintners in the Slovak wine region of Tokaj may use the Tokaj label (or Tokajský/-á/-é which means “of Tokaj” in Slovak).

 History

 Vine growing in Tokaj wine region goes back to the Roman times, when the area belonged to the Roman province of Pannonia.
 After the fall of the Roman Empire, the vine growing tradition was continued by Slavs.
 It is believed that the name of the village and mountain Tokaj has a Slavic origin.
-It is derived from the word “Stokaj,” loosely referring to a confluence of two rivers, in this case the rivers Bodrog and Tisa.
+It is derived from the word “Stokaj,” loosely referring to a confluence of two rivers, in this case the rivers Bodrog and Tisza.

 Legend says that when Hungarians, led by Álmos and his son Árpád, reached this area, viticulture had already been flourishing. Árpád's valiant knight Turzol was first to climb the summit, and on return he reported to his master that the hillside was covered throughout with tranquil vineyards. Árpád then awarded Turzol not only with the hill, but also the entire area up to the intersection of the Bodrog and Tisza rivers.
 The village of Turzol was built here (today Tarcal).

 In 1241, the invasion of Tatars left the area plundered and its vineyards destroyed.
 King Béla IV of Hungary (1235-1270) decided to bring a new life to the region and colonized it by Latin people.

 The settlers were probably Walloons from northern France, although some researchers claim that those were Italians.
 The Slovak village of Bara (Hungarian: Bári) was colonized by Italian settlers who brought with them new wine growing skills and traditions, as well as a base variety Furmint.
 After the Turkish wars which began in 1528, the region stayed under Turkish rule for 170 years.
 Most of Tokaj cellars date back to that period, when they were built as hideouts for people and property from the plundering soldiers.

-Around 1620 the emperor imported a wallonian-French winefarmer Duvont, who later invented the later known "king of wines"-methode in the Tokaji-district.
+Around 1620 the emperor imported a Walloon-French winefarmer Duvont, who later invented the later known "king of wines"-methode in the Tokaji-district.